In this post we’ll look at how to combine multiple repositories into a single repository.

 As mentioned before this technique is very nice since it only uses git and file operations instead of relying on external tools or scripts.
 In my opinion, the key parts were being able to use file paths as remote locations and handling the merge conflicts.
 After you move the merged code into it’s own folder and revert any changes to original files git will realize it’s really only addition of a new file which is what we want.

 I remember when I was first learning Visual Studio and by default it creates a Solution folder with Project folder inside it.
-This always seemed unnecessary at the time, but after developer more sophisticated project this makes a lot more sense and after going through this exercise having that extra project specific folder is great for expansion and would avoid merges.
+This always seemed unnecessary at the time, but after developing a more sophisticated project this makes a lot more sense and after going through this exercise having that extra project specific folder is great for expansion of new projects and would avoid merges.
 I might start to follow the practice of having always having a folder at the top level regardless if I intend to use it then.
 This would be inline with

 npm move to